 The only thing that hampered my exploration of the area was a lack of proper shoes.
 Jumping on the dolmus was a spur-of-the-moment idea and I was wearing sandals – not ideal for walking sandy, rocky beaches or climbing hills.
 I managed to get around and walked several miles but not without repeated complaints from my poor feet.

-The ancient remains of Myndos’ post-earthquake harbor are scattered at the base of the headlands to the northwest of the village.
-The remains attract snorkelers and scuba divers.
+The ancient remains of Myndos’ post-earthquake harbor lay scattered at the base of the headlands to the northwest of the village.
+The remains attract snorkelers and divers.

 Beginning in 2006, archaeological excavations uncovered walls and mosaics.
 A famous site is where Brutus and Cassius escaped in 44 B.C. after murdering Julius Caesar.